Chapter 13: Guidelines to CBA Report Writing

 As part of a CBA report, it is crucial to consider the display of information.
 For example, graphs can be useful in communicating the results of a sensitivity analysis.
 Suppose we return to example 10.4 from Chapter 10.
 An example of how the information from the partial sensitivity analysis could be graphed is illustrated in Figure 13.1 below.

-Additionally, we can similarly plot the sensitivity analysis for the variables using a tornado graph as shown in Figure 13.2.
+Similarly, we can plot the sensitivity analysis for the variables using a tornado graph as shown in Figure 13.2.
 This type of graph shows the change in the NPV as a proportion of the best guess scenario.

 Example 13.2

-As mentioned in Chapter 10, it is also worthwhile considering whether it would be beneficial to communicate the results of a sensitivity analysis using tables.
-Returning to example 10.5, the information from the two-way sensitivity analysis would be most effective in a table due to the 9 possible combinations as shown in Figure 13.3 below.
+As mentioned in Chapter 10, it is also worthwhile to consider whether it would be beneficial to communicate the results of a sensitivity analysis using tables.
+Returning to example 10.5, the information from the two-way sensitivity analysis would be most effectively conveyed in a table due to its nine possible combinations, as shown in Figure 13.3 below.

 Tables can also be used for best-worse case scenario analysis and other partial sensitivity analysis.